rendrakb/randomized-price/readme.md

-A little tool to train rapid data portions reading
+A little tool to train rapid price reading